----------------------------------------

 Most important, these are not settings that an end user would need to see and frequently adjust during ordinary use of the application.
 For such runtime settings, each application needs to offer user interface options like context menus or configuration dialogs.

 When you package phoebus for distribution at your site, you can also place a file settings.ini in the installation location (see Locations).
-At startup, Phoebus will automatically load the file settings.ini from the installation location, eliminating the need for your users to add the -settings .. command line option.
+At startup, Phoebus will automatically load the file settings.ini from the installation location, eliminating the need for your users or a launcher script to add the -settings .. command line option.

 Developer Notes